Philip Zelikow: Markle Task Force on Security

-In 2002, Phil Zelikow became the executive director of the Markle Task Force on National Security in the Information Age.
+In 2002, Zelikow became the executive director of the Markle Task Force on National Security in the Information Age.
 The Task Force comprises a diverse and bipartisan group of experienced policymakers, senior executives from the information technology industry, public interest advocates, and experts in privacy, intelligence, and national security.
 The Markle Task Force seeks to inform the policy judgments and investments of the federal, state and local governments in the collection and use of information as it relates to national security.
 The Task Force's reports and recommendations have been codified through two laws (IRPTA 2004 and the Implementing 9/11 Commission Report Act 2007) and several presidential directives.

 Executive director of the 9/11 Commission

 Zelikow was appointed executive director of the 9/11 Commission (National Commission on Terrorist Attacks Upon the United States), whose work included examination of the conduct of presidents Clinton and George W. Bush and their administrations prior to and on September 11, 2001.
 Zelikow's prior involvement with the administration of George W. Bush led to opposition from the 9/11 Family Steering Committee, citing the obvious conflict of interest of having previously worked on the Bush transition team.
-The Commission's Republican chair and Democratic vice-chair strongly defended Zelikow, both at the time and later.
+The commission's Republican chair and Democratic vice-chair strongly defended Zelikow, both at the time and later.

 In response to the concerns, Zelikow had agreed to recuse himself from any investigation matters pertaining to the National Security Council's transition from the Clinton to Bush administrations, which Zelikow had helped manage.

-After being informed of the Department of Defense's Able Danger project by U.S. Army Lieutenant Colonel Anthony Shaffer, he failed to have the 9/11 Commission investigate, despite the promise that the Commission would investigate all 9/11 related topics.
-Able Danger was not included in the Commission's final report.
-In 2005 and 2006 a member of the House Armed Services Committee, Rep. Curt Weldon, publicized Shaffer's allegations in public statements and hearings.
-A September 2006 report of the Department of Defense Inspector General found that these allegations were baseless.
-A further report by the Senate Select Committee on Intelligence came to the same conclusion in December 2006.

-Some staff members of the 9/11 Commission distrusted Zelikow, considering him to be a "White House mole" in view of his being a close confidant of National Security Adviser Condoleezza Rice and his having worked in several high level capacities in the George W. Bush administration.
+Zelikow's work on the commission was attacked by some on both the right and the left.
+From the right, Zelikow was blamed for the commission's finding that Iraq had not been behind the 9/11 attacks.
+From the other side, a book attacking Zelikow's work quoted anonymous staff members of the 9/11 Commission as having distrusted Zelikow, considering him to be a "White House mole" in view of his being a close confidant of National Security Adviser Condoleezza Rice and his having worked in several high level capacities in the George W. Bush administration.
+Outraged by this attack, both commissioners and staff rallied publicly to defend Zelikow's management of the staff and the integrity of the report.
+The much-acclaimed report was a finalist for the National Book Award.